Can't decide between a Nespresso or Keurig machine? Don't worry, you aren't alone.

 Nespresso (Coffee Machine Overview + Pros & Cons)

-There are several Nespresso machines available today, and each one is designed for coffee connoisseurs who prefer to brew their own beverages at home.
+There are several Nespresso machines available today, and each one is designed for coffee connoisseurs who prefer to brew their own beverages at home but don't want standard drip coffee.

 According to Nespresso,